manicprone/joint-kit/README.md

 # Joint Kit

-A server-side toolset for building data layers and RESTful endpoints with NodeJS.
+A server-side toolset for building secure data layers and RESTful endpoints with NodeJS.

-Joint Kit solutions are configuration-driven — allowing you to quickly implement robust data operation logic, using a JSON-based configuration syntax.
+Joint Kit solutions are configuration-driven - Use JSON objects to rapidly implement data operation logic on top of your custom data schema.

 Designed to be flexible.
-Mix it with existing code (programmatically) -_or_- use it to dynamically generate an entire server-side method library and RESTful API router from JSON configs.
+Mix it with existing code (programmatically) -_or_- use it to dynamically generate an entire server-side method library and RESTful API router from configuration.

 <br />